pangqiao/study/Linux/Memory/Linux内存管理总结.md

 	/* Dirty zone balancing only done in the fast path */ ac.spread_dirty_pages = (gfp_mask & __GFP_WRITE);

-	/*
-	 * The preferred zone is used for statistics but crucially it is
-	 * also used as the starting point for the zonelist iterator.
-It
-	 * may get reset for allocations that ignore memory policies.
-	 */
 	ac.preferred_zoneref = first_zones_zonelist(ac.zonelist,
 					ac.high_zoneidx, ac.nodemask);
 	if (!ac.preferred_zoneref) {